Are You Looking for a Top Momentum Pick? Why Ryan Specialty Group (RYAN) is a Great Choice

 For RYAN, shares are up 2.17% over the past week while the Zacks Insurance - Brokerage industry is up 0.58% over the same time period.
 Shares are looking quite well from a longer time frame too, as the monthly price change of 22.36% compares favorably with the industry's 3.99% performance as well.

-While any stock can see its price increase, it takes a real winner to consistently beat the market.
-That is why looking at longer term price metrics -- such as performance over the past three months or year -- can be useful as well.
+Considering longer term price metrics, like performance over the last three months or year, can be advantageous as well.
 Over the past quarter, shares of Ryan Specialty Group have risen 31.25%, and are up 47.26% in the last year.
 In comparison, the S&P 500 has only moved 12.01% and 33.87%, respectively.

 Investors should also pay attention to RYAN's average 20-day trading volume.
 Volume is a useful item in many ways, and the 20-day average establishes a good price-to-volume baseline; a rising stock with above average volume is generally a bullish sign, whereas a declining stock on above average volume is typically bearish.
 RYAN is currently averaging 947,879 shares for the last 20 days.